Write Products and Services Section of a Business Plan

 8. Future Offerings

-If your future products are an extension of your current ones, you can rodenticide an outline of the improvements made.
-Mon whether your future products are under development or ready for launch.
+If your future products are an extension of the current products, offer an outline of the improvements you will make and clarify if the products are under development or ready for launch.

 6 Tips on Writing a Good Products and Services Section